 Barbadian business-woman Nadia Corbin-Babb, was also not married in a church, choosing the garden-style setting at Mahogany Ridge instead.
 She explained why to Totally Barbados, “We started looking at beach settings but didn’t find a suitable location.
 I remember going to Mahogany Ridge and taking a look at it and thinking it’s beautiful.”

 The business-woman added that the venue was also very spacious, had many ideal photo settings, and the total price packages offered were flexible and affordable, all important considerations for her.

 “I didn’t want to have a sit-down wedding; I wanted people to be able to get up and dance, so space was a consideration.
 And they were flexible with catering.
 I could create my menu from the range of options they had, and even if I had a particular recipe that they didn’t offer, they would still do it,” she said.
 Ms. Corbin Babb was so impressed with the venue that she recommended it to others.

 The rise in the use of non-traditional facilities has resulted in such venues evolving to the extent whereby they can cater to a wedding party’s every need.
 That means they would often provide additional services like photography and transportation, which are not part of their core business.

 Wedding Products And Services

-What is very important from all of this is that it has given rise both to the demand and supply of a range of services which are available from an assortment of suppliers.
-For instance, Barbados Weddings…Beyond your Imagination!! offers the perfect services for the occasion.
+The supply and demand for a range of services that are available from an assortment of suppliers.
+For instance, Barbados Weddings…Beyond your Imagination!!
+Offers the perfect services for the occasion.

-Places like Colombian Emeralds, Diamonds International, Little Switzerland and the Royal Shop offer the best in jewellery including the most important of all, wedding bands.
+Places like Colombian Emeralds International, Diamonds International, Little Switzerland, and the Royal Shop offer the best in jewelry, including the most important of all, wedding bands.